-This page is divided into sections devoted to Bruce Pencek's handouts on planning and doing effective, efficient searching; guidance on citations and ethical use of others' work (including some video tutorials); effective scholarly communication; and sources of help about the VT Libraries and our vendors' platforms.
+This page is divided into sections devoted to Bruce Pencek's handouts on planning and doing effective, efficient searching; guidance on citations and ethical use of others' work (including some video tutorials and links to Tech's honor codes); and effective scholarly communication.
+(For sources of help from library vendors see the How do I...?" tab, above.)

 Think of these as lecture notes for what Bruce Pencek said (tried to say... meant to say... should have said... ) in class or a research consultation.

-Bruce Pencek on search techniques to discover and acquire research sources effectively -- so you can manage your time and effort.
+Bruce Pencek's system of search techniques to discover and acquire relevant research sources efficiently -- so you can manage your time and effort.

 I. When to search "the literature"... for the feasibility of the research plan, for primary and secondary sources relevant to the research question, and for making sure you've covered all bases on your answer to your question when you write your paper.